mtcgit/laravelfinancialmodeling/README.md

 ## How to Install and run for testing

-- Restore the Database in PHPMyAdmin (larevel.sql inside this files)
+- Restore the Database in PHPMyAdmin (laravel.sql inside this files)
 - npm run build
 - php artisan serve